Overview of unlimited archiving in Office 365

 eDiscovery - When you use an Office 365 eDiscovery tool, such as Content Search or In-Place eDiscovery, the additional storage areas in an auto-expanded archive are also searched.

-Retention - When you put a mailbox on hold by using tools such as Litigation Hold in Exchange Online or eDiscovery case holds and retention policies in the Office 365 Security & Compliance Center, content located in an auto-expanded archive is also placed on hold.
+Retention - When you put a mailbox on hold by using tools such as Litigation Hold in Exchange Online or eDiscovery case holds and retention policies in the security and compliance center, content located in an auto-expanded archive is also placed on hold.

 Messaging records management (MRM) - If you use MRM deletion policies in Exchange Online to permanently delete expired mailbox items, expired items located in the auto-expanded archive will also be deleted.